mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 So many instruments going.
 Super upbeat.
 Thoroughly enjoyable blues.
 With that said, only a handful of songs really stand out - there is a uniformity across the album.

+* 3rd Listen: Pretty good

+Forget what I said, there is certainly variety on this album.
+It's pretty good!

 ## 2/1 Q: Are We Not Men?
 A: We Are Devo! - Devo
 1st Listen: Ok/ pretty good
 2nd Listen: Pretty good